ASHdevelopment/standards/API_Guidelines.md

 ### Why?
 > Use this method when you can safely assume that you generally want the list of actors when the `movies` endpoint is accessed.
 If you have a lot of shared actors, this may result in a significantly larger payload.

-Notice that the payload is larger here becuase shared actors (De Niro and Pesci) are repeated, whereas they are not in the side-loaded example.
+Notice that the payload is larger here because shared actors (De Niro and Pesci) are repeated, whereas they are not in the side-loaded example.

 URL: `api.com/movies`